HenningWoydt/SubModST/README.md

 Komogorv's [Blossom V](https://pub.ista.ac.at/~vnk/software.html#BLOSSOM5) implementation is required.

 > Vladimir Kolmogorov.
 "Blossom V: A new implementation of a minimum
 > cost perfect matching algorithm."
 In Mathematical Programming
 > Computation (MPC), July 2009, 1(1):43-67.

-Sadly its redistribution is prohibited, so we offer a script that will automatically download and extract it.
+Its redistribution is prohibited, so we offer a script that will automatically download and extract it.
 Move into directory `src/3rd_party/` and execute `setup_3rd_party.sh`.
 This script will automatically download and extract the files to the correct folder.
 At the end the folder `blossom5` should contain the downloaded code.

 ### Build